ultravioletrs/cocos-docs/docs/getting-started.md

 Since this is an addition example, the data paths are empty.

-The output will be simillar to this:
+The output will be similar to this:

 ```bash
 {"time":"2024-08-12T00:05:13.321374245+03:00","level":"INFO","msg":"manager_test_server service gRPC server listening at :7001 without TLS"}
 ```

-The test server uses the paths to the algorithm and datasets to obtain the file and include the file hashes to the computation manifest.
-The files are uploaded to agent via cli.
-The public key provided can be generated using openssl or cocos-cli.
+The test server uses the paths to the algorithm and datasets to obtain the file and include the file hashes in the computation manifest.
+The files are uploaded to the agent via cli.
+The public key provided can be generated using OpenSSL or cocos-cli.

 ### Running Manager

-Next we need to start manager.
-But first we'll need to install some prerequisites.
+Next, we need to start manager.
+But first, we'll need to install some prerequisites.

 #### Vsock

 [Virtio-vsock](https://wiki.qemu.org/Features/VirtioVsock) is a host/guest communications device.
 It allows applications in the guest and host to communicate.
-In this case, it is used to communicate between manager and agent.
+In this case, it is used to communicate between the manager and the agent.
 To enable it run the following on the host:

 ```bash
 sudo modprobe vhost_vsock